stfnwong/stclone/README.md

 ## STCLONE
 A clone of Shadertoy, for me to learn more about shaders.
 It runs GLSL shaders.
+Includes the default shader from shadertoy.

 ### Requirements
-- GLUT
+- SDL2
 - GLEW